aiforhumans/gradio-llm-template/README.md

 # Simple LLM Chat App

 This project provides a minimal Gradio interface to chat with a local language model served via LM Studio.
+It now supports message editing, regenerating the last response and several advanced tuning parameters.

 ## Setup